jfisher009/NationalCyberLeagueResource/README.md

 ## Password Cracking
 - [Hash Generator](https://www.browserling.com/tools/all-hashes): You will probably be asked to compute the hashes of some passwords.
 This site generates many hashes all at once.
 Select what you need and paste it into the answer box.
 - [Hashes.com](hashes.com): Lookup known hash values here.
 It is a good first step on any password cracking questions.
 Often, even a couple of the hard passwords can be found here.
+- [CrackStation](https://crackstation.net/): Similar to hashes.com.
+Lookup hashes and see if there is a known password.
+- [hashkill.io](hashkill.io): Similar to the last two.
+Used to lookup passsword hashes.
 - [Hashcat](https://www.kali.org/tools/hashcat/): Crack password hashes with a wordlist, brute force, or a combination.
   - **Common Flags**
   - -m: Hash Type - Select what type of hash to crack.
 0 is an MD5 hash and is most common in NCL. ( -m 0)
   - -a: Attack Mode - Select what type of attack.
 0 is a dictionary attack and is most common in NCL. (-a 0)
   - -o: Output - Select what file to output results to. (-O cracked.txt)
   - Example command: `hashcat -m 0 -a 0 -o cracked.txt target_hashes.txt wordlist.txt`
+  - **Word Lists**: Many wordlists can be found in every kali install in `/usr/share/wordlists/`
+  - **Rule Lists**: Google for the following rule lists
+    - dive.rule
+    - HoboRules
+    - NSARules
+    - OneRuleToRuleThemAll
 - [Ophcrack](https://ophcrack.sourceforge.io/): Used to crack windows NTLM hashes.
   - Download ophcrack [here](https://ophcrack.sourceforge.io/download.php?type=ophcrack)
   - Download table [here](https://ophcrack.sourceforge.io/tables.php): Most password for NCL are found in XP Free Small or XP Free Special.
+-[CeWL](https://www.kali.org/tools/cewl/): CeWL (Cust Word List generator) is used to crawl a website an make a list of words that can be used for cracking a password.
 - [John the Ripper](https://www.kali.org/tools/john/): Used similarly to hashcat.
 John the Ripper is used to crack password hashes.
 I am not familiar with John the Ripper amd prefer hashcat so, I will not offer much of a guide on it.

 ## Log Analysis
+- [cat](https://www.geeksforgeeks.org/cat-command-in-linux-with-examples/): Used to read the contets of a file `cat example.txt`
 - [grep](https://www.geeksforgeeks.org/grep-command-in-unixlinux/): Search for strings or regular expressions to find information in a log.
 Regular expressions can be a great way to find specific information.
 But, they can be tricky.
   - **Common Flags**
   - -E: Use regular expressions [Cheat Sheet](https://ryanstutorials.net/linuxtutorial/cheatsheetgrep.php)